Types of OpenPGP data

 • The payload can be both encrypted and signed

-All regular OpenPGP messages are stored in formats that are not designed for convenient human inspection (without the assistance of software tools).
-However, only encrypted messages offer privacy protection against third parties reading the plaintext.
+Most OpenPGP messages are stored in formats that are not designed for convenient human inspection (without the assistance of software tools), for a variety of reasons (including the optional ASCII armor or compression).

 Cleartext signed messages #